quarkus-workshop-langchain4j

 Overview

-A workshop application demonstrating how to build AI-infused applications with Quarkus and LangChain4j, specifically focusing on a car management system that uses autonomous AI agents, multi-agent workflows (sequence, parallel, conditional, nested), tool calling, and distributed agent communication (Agent-to-Agent protocol) for tasks like car wash, maintenance, and disposition.
+A workshop demonstrating how to build AI-infused applications and agentic systems with Quarkus and LangChain4j, specifically focusing on a car management system that uses AI agents for tasks like cleaning, maintenance, and disposition decisions, including communication with remote agents via the Model Context Protocol (MCP) and Agent-to-Agent (A2A) protocol.

 Installation